sanjay-181006/OrderOps/README.md

 3. The program first scans for `*` and `/` operators:

    * Performs the operation
-   * Stores the result in-place
+   * Stores the result in place
    * Shifts arrays left to remove used operands/operators
 4. After resolving `*` and `/`, the remaining `+` and `-` operations are evaluated left to right.